soverenio/docs/docs/source/index.rst

     .. div:: text-muted

-        Configure and deploy Soveren Gateway in 5 minutes
+        Configure and deploy Soveren gateway in 5 minutes

     ---